mike200015/grocery-list/README.md

 You will need to have Java 1.8 and Maven installed before beginning (Note: ensure that you are using Java 1.8 and not 1.9).

-Open the project through command line or in an IDE of your choice.
+Open the project through command line or in an IDE of your choice (Spring Tool Suite or IntelliJ will work best).

 The application uses Maven and the front-end Maven plugin to build both the back-end and front-end.
 Run the following commands